 Deepak Shinde was born in 1946 in Yavatmal, Maharashtra.
-His spent his childhood wandering in the fields and nearby forests, so nature has always inspired him greatly.
+He spent his childhood wandering in the fields and nearby forests, so nature has always inspired him greatly.
 He graduated with a Bachelors in Commerce in Yavatmal, but after which, he joined the Sir J.J.
-School of Fine Art in Mumbai to do a Government Diploma in Fine Art.
+School of Fine Art in Mumbai to pursue a Government Diploma in Fine Art.

 Shinde’s early works were abstract in nature and then developed into the figurative genre – images of people in various professions and relationships, through a multitude of socio-economic issues.
-In the last decade his focus has moved to the ecology spotlighting on the tiger.
+In the last decade his focus moved to ecology, spotlighting the tiger.
 Energy, power, and the dynamic relationships shared between animal and man are some of the themes in Shinde’s works.